-- → Do not exceed the indicated flushing quantity at 3000 hPa in the indicated time period. - → Drain the fluid again. - → Always check the vapour compatibility of the downstream pumps. - → Make sure that the pump is allowed to dry sufficiently inside after the flushing process.
+- Do not exceed the indicated flushing quantity at 3000 hPa in the indicated time period. - $\rightarrow$ Drain the fluid again. - → Always check the vapour compatibility of the downstream pumps.

+→ Dry the pump completely inside after flushing.

 6.3 Switching off and venting